Army vs. Missouri Armed Forces Bowl NCAA Football Odds, Plays and Insights | December 22, 2021

 - Against the spread, Army is 6-6-0 this season.

-- The Black Knights have been favored by 3.5 points or more seven times this season and have covered the spread in two of them.
+- The Black Knights have covered the spread twice this season when favored by 3.5 points or more (in seven chances).

-- Army's games this year have hit the over five times in 12 opportunities (41.7%).
+- Army's games this year have hit the over on five of 12 set point totals (41.7%).

+- The Black Knights average 33.6 points per game, comparable to the 34.7 per matchup the Tigers surrender.

-- Army is 2-3 against the spread and 4-1 overall this season when the team puts up more than 34.7 points.
+- When Army puts up more than 34.7 points, it is 2-3 against the spread and 4-1 overall.

-- The Black Knights have turned the ball over eight times this season, eight fewer than the Tigers have forced (16).
+- This year, the Black Knights have eight turnovers, eight fewer than the Tigers have takeaways (16).

 - Find the latest spread and moneyline odds for Army at SISportsbook.